robdelacruz/txtpages/stock/about.md

-# About Joti
+# About TxtPages

+Quickly create blog posts, reference pages, write down your thoughts.
+The page you create will have a unique url which you can share with others.

-Joti is a clone of the popular [Txti](https://txti.es/) tool for creating fast text web pages.
-Use Joti to quickly create blog posts, reference pages, write down your thoughts, send links to the pages you create.
+TxtPages is a clone of the popular [Txti](https://txti.es/) tool for creating fast text web pages.

-Joti will always be free and open source.
-Feel free to copy the [code](https://github.com/robdelacruz/joti), and deploy to your own hosting service.
+TxtPages will always be free and open source.
+Feel free to copy the [code](https://github.com/robdelacruz/txtpages), and deploy to your own hosting service.

-## Contribute to Joti
+## Contribute to TxtPages

 Follow me on twitter [@robcomputing](https://twitter.com/robcomputing).
-Or donate to Joti development (todo: links).
+Feel free to donate to fund TxtPages hosting and development (todo: links).